pantheon-systems/documentation/source/partials/additionalResources/lw5.md

-## More Resources for Going Live Best Practices! 🎉
+## Going Live Best Practices

-This is the final of the five [On-Demand Essential Trainings](https://pantheon.io/on-demand-trainings)!
+Launching a website on Pantheon is easy!
+In this workshop, observe best practices from our Developer Advocates that ensure you’re prepared for success during your new website launch.

+### What You'll Learn In This Workshop

+- Learn how to prepare your website to live on Pantheon
+- Use load tests to make sure you've picked the right plan
+- What to check before taking your website live
+- How to redirect to a primary domain for better SEO

  <Youtube src="c2yF3Bm-h4k" title="Going Live Best Practices" start="17" />

+### You did it!

+Congratulations!
 You must be feeling really great about developer workflows, Terminus, Quicksilver, and topics around making your website fast.

-If not, [let us know how we can improve](https://www.getfeedback.com/r/FHnfj1n8?gf_q[8821859]=17495041) and consider attending [Pantheon Office Hours](https://pantheon.io/agencies/office-hours) this Wednesday to get some more assistance.
+Keep learning after today!
+Consider attending [Pantheon Office Hours](https://pantheon.io/agencies/office-hours), or drop in to our Community forum to [Discuss this workshop and ask questions](https://discuss.pantheon.io/c/pantheon-training/going-live-best-practices/56).

 ### Your Feedback Helps

-We sincerely want this training to be useful.
+We sincerely want this workshop to be useful.
 Please help us improve by [sharing your feedback](https://www.getfeedback.com/r/FHnfj1n8?gf_q[8821859]=17495041).
 It only takes you a moment but it makes a big difference for us.

 ### Resources From This Workshop